Icy-Monster/Luau-Tips/README.md

 Part.Parent = workspace

 Part.Touched:Connect(function(TouchedPart: BasePart)
 	print(TouchedPart.Name)
 end)
 ```

 You can see how much the readability increases just by segregating it into small chunks that share a common task.
-While there are no clear rules for how you should separate your code, you should always focus on each group doing a similar task.
+While there are no clear rules for how you should separate your code, you should always focus on seperating groups that share a common task.

 ## 3.6 Nesting
 Closely related to paragraphs, nesting is how many "levels" your code has.